LOCATION & MAPS:

 "A" roads

-These roads are generally single carriageway roadways.
-The majority of them have sealed shoulders and overtaking lanes in some sections.
+In rural areas, these roads usually consist of a single carriageway with the majority of them having sealed shoulders and overtaking lanes in some sections.
+In metropolitan areas, these roads tend to be dual carriageway.

 They have a similar function to "M" standard roads, but generally carry less traffic.
-They provide high standard links between Melbourne, other capital cities and between regional centres.
+In rural areas, they provide high standard links between Melbourne, other capital cities and between regional centres.
+In metropolitan areas they are major transport corridors.

 - A1 - Princes Highway